lansea/nabe-demo/articles/readme.markdown

 **nabe** is a git-powered, minimalist blog engine for coders.

-A simple (but yet another) blog engine written in node.
+Aaaaaa simple (but yet another) blog engine written in node.
 It basically takes the articles/ folder full of markdown post and serves them as a website.
 Posts are passed through [Markdown](http://daringfireball.net/projects/markdown/syntax), and snippets of code are passed through [Prettify](http://code.google.com/p/google-code-prettify/) syntax highlighting.

 A blog is simply Git repository that adhere to a specific format.
 Posts are passed through [Markdown](http://daringfireball.net/projects/markdown/syntax) and can be edited in a number of ways depending on your needs.
 If not run through a valid git repo to provide article revisions and history, it falls back to the file system.